-Once you do figure out the process, you can then refine it and automate it.
+Once you figure out the process, you can refine it and automate it.
 It could significantly impact your bottom line.
-Selazar makes this process easy for you through innovative tech, automated paperwork, pick and pack, and sending parcels.
+Selazar makes this process easy for you through innovative tech, automated paperwork, picking and packing, and sending parcels.

 What is Dropshipping?

 Dropshipping is kind of a funny-sounding term.
 No, dropshipping does not refer to dropping a package en route… Suffice to say; not everyone quite fully understands what it is exactly.
 The actual dropshipping meaning refers specifically to the process of selling and sending a parcel online without the seller personally having to handle the merchandise.